Understanding magnetic hyperthermia performance within the "Brezovich criterion": beyond the uniaxial anisotropy description: Simulation details

 The simulations were performed as in previous works \cite{Gavilan_Nanoscale_2021,serantes2021nanoparticle} using the OOMMF software \cite{OOMMF} to track the temporal evolution of the system of macrospins under the influence of a sinusoidal alternating field of maximum amplitude $H$ and frequency $f$.
 The dynamical evolution of each macrospin is described by the Landau-Lifschitz-Gilbert equation, with a random field to account for a finite temperature $T= 300$ K \cite{lemcke2002thetaevolve}.
 From the simulated hysteresis loops, we obtained the HL value by averaging over different simulation runs and the SLP in W/g as $SLP=HL\cdot{f}/\rho$, where $\rho=5170$ kg/m$^{3}$ is the mass density of magnetite.

-To incorporate the deviation of particle shape from an ideal sphere of diameter $D$ we consider an additional shape anisotropy corresponding to the demagnetising energy.
+To incorporate the deviation of particle shape from an ideal sphere of diameter $D$ we consider an additional shape anisotropy corresponding to the demagnetizing energy.
 For a prolate ellipsoid of long axis $c$ and short axes $b=a$, this energy can be written as uniaxial \cite{bertotti1998hysteresis}, with the energy density constant $K_{sh}$ given by

 where $N_c, N_a$ are the demagnetizing factors along the long and short axes of the ellipsoid.
-They can be calculated with the expressions \cite{Osborn_PhysRev1945,Stoner_PhilMag1945} In fig. \ref{Fig_Cubic+Shape}, we have depicted some representative examples of the anisotropy energy surfaces of the cases we have simulated, together with the shape of particles with different aspect ratios.
+They can be calculated with the expressions \cite{Osborn_PhysRev1945,Stoner_PhilMag1945}

+where $r=c/a$ is the aspect ratio.
+In Fig. \ref{Fig_Cubic+Shape}, we have depicted some representative examples of the anisotropy energy surfaces of the cases we have simulated, together with the shape of particles with different aspect ratios.

-In Fig. \ref{Fig_Cubic+Shape} it is illustrated how a spherical NP with only cubic negative anisotropy ($r=1.0$) has easy axes directed along the diagonal directions, but these progressively become redirected towards the $z$ axis as the uniaxial shape anisotropy increases when elongating the NP.
-Note that for illustrative purposes we chose this case with same easy axes directions for cubic and uniaxial anisotropies, but in general in the simulations those will be always uncorrelated.
+The figure illustrates how a spherical NP with only cubic negative anisotropy ($r=1.0$) has easy axes directed along the diagonal directions, but these progressively become redirected towards the $z$ axis as the uniaxial shape anisotropy increases when elongating the NP.
+Note that for illustrative purposes we chose this case with the same easy axes directions for cubic and uniaxial anisotropies but, in general, those will be always uncorrelated in the simulations.